google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ## transparency_info TLS Extension {#tls_transinfo_extension}

-Provided that a TLS client includes the `transparency_info` extension type in the ClientHello, the TLS server SHOULD include the `transparency_info` extension in the ServerHello with `extension_data` set to a `TransItemList`.
-The TLS server SHOULD ignore any `extension_data` sent by the TLS client.
-Additionally, the TLS server MUST NOT process or include this extension when a TLS session is resumed, since session resumption uses the original session information.
+Provided that a TLS client includes the `transparency_info` extension type in the ClientHello, the CT-using TLS server SHOULD include the `transparency_info` extension in the ServerHello with `extension_data` set to a `TransItemList` and SHOULD ignore any `extension_data` sent by the TLS client.
+Additionally, TLS servers MUST NOT process or include this extension when a TLS session is resumed, since session resumption uses the original session information.

 ## cached_info TLS Extension {#cached_info}